Javernaut/ffmpeg-android-maker/README.md

 The [WhatTheCodec](https://github.com/Javernaut/WhatTheCodec) Android app uses only a subset of FFmpeg's functionality, so the redundant parts are not even compiled.
 This gives much smaller output binaries.

+Also there are a lot of arguments that you can pass to the `ffmpeg-android-maker.sh` script for tuning certain features.
+Check this [WIKI page](https://github.com/Javernaut/ffmpeg-android-maker/wiki/Available-script-arguments) out for more info.

 ## Supported Android ABIs

 * armeabi-v7a (with NEON)
 * arm64-v8a
 * x86
 * x86_64

+You can build only some of these ABIs by specifying a [flag](https://github.com/Javernaut/ffmpeg-android-maker/wiki/Available-script-arguments#desired-abis-to-build).

 ## Supported host OS